All one had to do was simply admit they were a witch.

 The evidence was too ridiculous to be believed; girls falling to the floor claiming the specter of the accused was attacking them.
 But witnesses thought they must be telling the truth, for what else could explain their behavior?
 Resource books would point to all of this as being textbook proof of witchcraft.
 And why should young girls lie about such a thing?

-One of the girls apologized later and said it wasn’t true.
+One of the girls later apologized and said it wasn’t true.
 She blamed the devil, of course.
 Perhaps they were caught up in a hysteria that was bigger than themselves.
 Remember, these accusations were considered quite plausible.
 Even the innocents who were accused were baffled, wondering if perhaps Satan was coming to these girls disguised as them.
 And since everything that happened was thought to be god’s way of speaking to the Puritans, all were left wondering what it was exactly that god was trying to say.

 In the end there were twenty people put to death.
 Nineteen hanged, and one pressed to death for refusing to enter a plea.
 Four died in prison, and two dogs were executed as accomplices.
 Many more were jailed and set free.